 An industry innovator on the smart home technology front, security is key.
 The encryption the system used to ensure the security of the best ZWave controlled smart home systems is of similar strength to that utilized by banks all over the world, in order to protect the online accounts of millions of customers.

-You do not need to worry about being tech-savvy either, with the easy to use ZWave devices below, there is one perfect for every home.
+You do not need to worry about being tech-savvy either, with the easy to use ZWave devices above, there is one perfect for every home.
 Take control today and adapt to the ZWave way of life.